 Lucky for me, I didn’t have to wait long before we got more peanut butter and made some delicious brownies that literally took 5 ingredients, plus frosting.
 Brownie mix, cream cheese, butter, an egg, and Reese’s peanut butter cups.
 The frosting is completely optional, but also completely necessary to me.
 It makes the brownies look more desirable and also makes them 10 times more decadent, I think.
 I honestly don’t really care to know what they taste like without frosting!

-The frosting that we used for these brownies is the same frosting we’ve used for alot of our peanut butter/chocolate recipes.
+The frosting that we used for these Reese’s Stuffed Brownies is the same frosting we’ve used for a lot of our peanut butter/chocolate recipes.
 Yes, I do have it memorized.
 And trust me, I never get tired of it.
 When there is left over icing, we will put it in the freezer, and at some point maybe two weeks later we’ll pull it out and eat it in chunks.
 It’s allowed in our house.
 My brother and sister can literally smell when someone is pulling out a dessert.
 I don’t know how they do it- just one minute they’re playing, the next minute they come running upstairs for a lick of peanut butter frosting.

 I have one more thing to say before you go and make these brownies (because I know you just can’t resist it)- When you bite into one of these brownies, you will instantly love them.
 Do you know how I know?
 Because there are whole Reese’s cups inside of the brownies.
 You’re welcome.

-- Bake the brownies at 350 degrees for 28 minutes.
+Bake the brownies at 350 degrees for about 28 minutes.